lucascavone/Rocket_Simulator/README.md

 ### Rocket Motion
-While projectiles start with a given initial speed and slow down as they gain altitude in a parabolic arc, rockets gain speed exponentially as almost the entirety of the rocket's mass is propellant which is lost through the engine which expels the fuel to generate thrust.
+While projectiles start with a given initial speed and slow down as they gain altitude in a parabolic arc, rockets gain altitude exponentially as almost the entirety of the rocket's mass is propellant.
+This propellant mass is expelled through the engine to generate thrust.
 During liftoff, the rocket gains altitude in an exponential arc until engine shutoff (when the rocket runs out of fuel).